cangulo-actions/semver/README.md

 - Please note if more than one commit is merged.
 The one with the higher release type will be taken into account.
 Example: You merge a `fix: ...` and a `break: ...` the next version will be a major.
 - ⚠️ Commits merged with a different type than the previous one won't trigger a release
 - 📑 You can customize the accepted commit types and the release linked.
 Please check the section [Custom Commit Types](#custom-commit-types).
-- 🔭 This GH action also support scopes in the commit message.
+- 🔭 This GH action also supports scopes in the commit message.
 The pattern would be: `<type>(scope1,scope2,...,scopeN): <description>`.
 Details in the [Monorepos or multilayer solutions](#monorepos-or-multilayer-solutions) section.

 References: